Stability-Certified On-Policy Data-Driven LQR via Recursive Learning and Policy Gradient: Preliminaries and Problem Setup

-This formulation highlights that (i) the overall problem actually depends on the gain $\g$ only, and, (ii) the optimal gain $\g^\star$ does not depend on the initial condition $\x\ud0$.

-\begin{remark} Due to the linearity of the expected value operator and the properties of the trace, the formulation in~\eqref{eq:J} holds up to a constant scaling factor for any probability distribution $\mathcal{X}_0$ with a well-defined second moment. \end{remark}
+This formulation highlights that (i) the overall problem actually depends on the gain $\g$ only, and, (ii) the optimal gain $\gstar$ does not depend on the initial condition $\x\ud0$. \begin{remark} Due to the linearity of the expected value operator and the properties of the trace, the formulation in~\eqref{eq:J} holds up to a constant scaling factor for any probability distribution $\mathcal{X}_0$ with a well-defined second moment. \end{remark}